realparmesan/Noah-Website/content/posts/2021/2021-preseason-1.md

 # Hit the self destruct button

 Now cruising, the Frothers decided to mix things up and put Yarride at centre back.
-Like a young antelope wandering into deep waters of the lagoon
+Like a young antelope wandering into the deep waters of the lagoon, Yarride tried something cute and was set upon by the opposition strikers.
+After the ball quickly came into the box, Nick, as on one of his tinder dates, forced the opposition to go down before they were ready.